Nadahar/openhab-docs/tutorials/getting_started/rules_basic.md

 You could simply modify the template-based rule itself.
 But, if you ever were to regenerate the rule in the future, your modifications would be lost.
 A better solution is to make a copy of the template based rule that isn't associated with the template, and then modify that.
-This can be achieved by scrolling to the bottom of the design tab of the rule and clicking `Duplicate Rule`.
+This can be achieved by scrolling to the bottom of the Design tab of the rule and clicking <InlineIcon :src="require('./images/duplicate-rule-button.png')" />.
 When duplicated, template-based rules will present you with a choice:

 ![duplicate rule stub](images/basic-rule-stub-duplicate.png)